chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 >awk '{print $1,"",$7}' 06_Prod_dist.dat > prod_dist.dat

 This is also possible for every window using the included bash script "fix_dist.sh".

+**Note:** If you downloaded the tar file, the 06_Prod_dist.dat files are included but the prod_dist.dat files have been deleted to save space.
+These are easy to regenerate using the fix_dist.sh file in mdout directory.

 Once you have prod_dist.dat files for every window (format: *Frame#*  *z-dist*), we can run WHAM.